cli99/flops-profiler/README.md

 with torch.cuda.device(0):
     mod = models.alexnet()
     batch_size = 256
-    macs, params, steps = get_model_profile(mod, # model
+    macs, params, steps = get_model_profile(model, # the PyTorch model to be profiled input_res=(batch_size, 3, 224, 224), # input shape or input to the input_constructor
-                                     (batch_size, 3, 224, 224), # input shape or input to the input_constructor
+                                     input_constructor=None, # If specified, the constructor is applied to input_res and the constructor output is used as the input to the model print_profile=True, # whether to print the model graph with the profile annotated.
+Defaults to True print_aggregated_profile=True, # whether to print the aggregated profile for top modules.
+Defaults to True module_depth=-1, # the depth into the nested modules.
+Defaults to -1 (the inner most modules) top_modules=3, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-up steps before measuring the time of each module.
+Defaults to 5 num_steps=10, # the number of steps to profile.
+Defaults to 10 as_strings=True, # whether to print the output as strings (e.g. 1k).
+Defaults to True ignore_modules=None) # the list of modules to ignore during profiling.
+Defaults to None

-                                     input_constructor=None, # if specified, a constructor taking the the parameter before is used as input to the model print_profile=True, # print model graph with the profile annotated print_aggregated_profile=True, # print aggregated profile for top modules depth=-1, # depth into the nested modules with -1 being the inner most modules top_num=3, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-ups before measuring the time of each module as_strings=True, # print raw numbers (e.g. 1000) or strings (e.g. 1k) ignore_modules=None) # the list of modules to ignore in the profiling print("{:<30}  {:<8}".format("Batch size: ", batch_size))
+    print("{:<30}  {:<8}".format("Batch size: ", batch_size))
     print('{:<30}  {:<8}'.format('Number of multiply-adds: ', macs))
     print('{:<30}  {:<8}'.format('Number of parameters: ', params))